Safe Control for Nonlinear Systems Under Faults and Attacks Via Control Barrier Functions: Case Study

 \section{Case Study}

-A simulation of our approach on a wheeled mobile robot is described as follows.
-For sensor attack and actuator attack, we first describe the system model.
-We then present the results of the simulation.
+In this section, we present a case study of a wheeled mobile robot under sensor faults and a case study of a Boeing 747 under actuator Failure.
+We first describe the system models then then present the results.